eashtianjr/smart-video-workshop/object-detection/README.md

 # Object detection with Intel® Distribution of OpenVINO™ toolkit

-This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained mobilenet-ssd* model to walk you through the basic steps of using two key components of the Intel® Distribution of OpenVINO™ toolkit: Model Optimizer and Inference Engine.
+This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained mobilenet-ssd* model to walk you through the basic steps of using two key components of the Intel® Distfdhgribution of OpenVINO™ toolkit: Model Optimizer and Inference Engine.

 Model Optimizer is a cross-platform command-line tool that takes pre-trained deep learning models and optimizes them for performance/space using conservative topology transformations.
 It performs static model analysis and adjusts deep learning models for optimal execution on end-point target devices.